hgb-bin-proteomics/MSAnnika/README.md

 The general processing workflow for almost any crosslink search is depicted [here](workflows/general_wf.png).

-For MS2 searches (CID, ETD, HCD, stepped HCD) it can also be beneficial to employ the [IMP MS2 Spectrum Processor]() node, an example workflow for Proteome Discoverer 3.0 is given here: [pdAnalysis](https://github.com/hgb-bin-proteomics/MSAnnika/raw/master/workflows/PD3.0/DSSO_IMP_MS2.zip) / [zip](https://github.com/hgb-bin-proteomics/MSAnnika/raw/master/workflows/PD3.0/DSSO_IMP_MS2.zip)
+For MS2 searches (CID, ETD, HCD, stepped HCD) it can also be beneficial to employ the [IMP MS2 Spectrum Processor](https://ms.imp.ac.at/?action=spectrum-processor) node, an example workflow for Proteome Discoverer 3.0 is given here:

+- DSSO MS2 search with IMP MS2 Spectrum Processor: [pdAnalysis](https://github.com/hgb-bin-proteomics/MSAnnika/raw/master/workflows/PD3.0/DSSO_IMP_MS2.zip) / [zip](https://github.com/hgb-bin-proteomics/MSAnnika/raw/master/workflows/PD3.0/DSSO_IMP_MS2.zip)

-This workflow requires the installation of the [IMP MS2 Spectrum Processor](https://ms.imp.ac.at/?action=spectrum-processor) node beforehand, direct download here: [IMP MS2 Spectrum Processor](https://ms.imp.ac.at/?file=spectrum-processor/ms2spectrumprocessor_3.0.zip)
+This workflow requires the installation of the [IMP MS2 Spectrum Processor](https://ms.imp.ac.at/?action=spectrum-processor) node beforehand, which can be directly downloaded from here: [download](https://ms.imp.ac.at/?file=spectrum-processor/ms2spectrumprocessor_3.0.zip)

 \*The provided workflows also require the installation of [MS Amanda](https://dx.doi.org/10.1021/pr500202e) which can be downloaded [here](https://ms.imp.ac.at/?action=ms-amanda).